rust-lang/rust/doc/tutorial-lifetimes.md

-% Rust Borrowed Pointers Tutorial
+% Lifetimes Tutorial

 # Introduction

+"Lifetimes" are a concept that comes into play with Rust's borrowed pointers, represetned by `&`.
 Borrowed pointers are one of the more flexible and powerful tools available in Rust.
 A borrowed pointer can point anywhere: into the managed or exchange heap, into the stack, and even into the interior of another data structure.
 A borrowed pointer is as flexible as a C pointer or C++ reference.
 However, unlike C and C++ compilers, the Rust compiler includes special static checks that ensure that programs use borrowed pointers safely.
 Another advantage of borrowed pointers is that they are invisible to the garbage collector, so working with borrowed pointers helps reduce the overhead of automatic memory management.

-Despite their complete safety, a borrowed pointer's representation at runtime is the same as that of an ordinary pointer in a C program.
-They introduce zero overhead.
-The compiler does all safety checks at compile time.

 Although borrowed pointers have rather elaborate theoretical underpinnings (region pointers), the core concepts will be familiar to anyone who has worked with C or C++.
 Therefore, the best way to explain how they are used—and their limitations—is probably just to work through several examples.

 # By example